Matrix Partners

 Venture Round in 2001

-ShoreTel, based in Sunnyvale, California, specializes in the development and sale of Internet Protocol (IP) communications systems for enterprises both in the United States and internationally.
-The company offers a comprehensive range of solutions, including IP phones, voice switches, service appliances, and unified messaging systems that facilitate seamless communication across multiple locations through a single telecommunications system.
-ShoreTel's products also include a management application for IT administrators, a contact center solution for efficient routing of incoming communications, and mobility options for smartphone users.
-In addition to its core offerings, ShoreTel provides custom application development, training, system design, installation, and ongoing support services.
-The company serves a diverse clientele, including small, medium, and large businesses, as well as public institutions across various sectors such as healthcare, education, and government.
-Founded in 1996, ShoreTel has established itself as a key player in the IP telecom market.
+ShoreTel, based in Sunnyvale, California, specializes in developing and selling Internet Protocol (IP) communication systems for enterprises both domestically and internationally.
+The company provides a range of solutions, including IP phones, voice switches, and service appliances, all built on a distributed software architecture that allows multi-site businesses to operate under a unified telecommunications system.
+Key offerings include the ShoreTel Communicator, which integrates IP telephony with instant messaging and video collaboration, as well as a contact center solution that efficiently routes incoming contacts.
+Additionally, ShoreTel supports businesses with custom application development, system design, installation, and training services.
+Founded in 1996, ShoreTel serves a diverse clientele, including small, medium, and large companies, as well as public institutions across various sectors such as education, healthcare, and technology.

 TollBridge Technologies